Governance Structure and Operations

 4) In addition to having objective decision-making abilities for management, the person must have good foresight and insight

-5) Someone with no potential conflict of interest or outside business relations that may affect management decisions in the company's main business areas, and who has either organizational management experience in the business, academic, or governmental sectors or specialized knowledge in technology, accounting, law, or other fields.
+5) Someone with no potential conflict of interest or outside business relations that may affect management decisions in the Company's main business areas, and who has either organizational management experience in the business, academic, or governmental sectors or specialized knowledge in technology, accounting, law, or other fields.

 6) For outside directors, a candidate with a history of performance and insight in their field, someone with sufficient time to fulfill the duties of a director, and who has the ability to execute required duties as a member of the three relevant committees.

-8) Potential director candidates must not be excluded on the basis of gender, nationality, country of origin, cultural background, race, ethnicity or similar reason.
+8) Potential director candidates must not be excluded on the basis of gender, nationality, country of origin, cultural background, race, ethnicity, or similar reason.

 9) In addition, the candidate must have the abilities necessary for a director to run and build a public corporation that is transparent, sound, and efficient.